 - Social security is financed through payroll taxes and benefits are based on earnings and work history.

-- SSI is a needs based program for people without other resources or income.
+- SSI is a needs-based program for people with little-to-no other resources or income.

 California State Supplemental Payment (SSP)